Slippery When Wet Signs 101: Materials, Durability and What to Buy

 Visibility Requirements:

-For high-traffic or low-light areas, reflective materials or bold yellow A-frames grab attention fast.
+For high-traffic or low-light areas, reflective materials, bold yellow A-frames or Glow in the Dark signs grab attention fast.

 Safety Compliance: